DataDog/extendeddaemonset/README.md

 node/<node-name> annotated
 ```

-#### Overwrite container's Pod resources for a set of Nodes with `ExtendedNodes`
+#### Overwrite container's Pod resources for a set of Nodes with `ExtendedDaemonsetSettings`

 In some cases (for example with different nodes type), it can be useful to have different resource configurations for a Daemonset to handle the Node's workload specificity.

-To do so you can create an instance of `ExtendedNode` resource that aims to overwrite the resources
+To do so you can create an instance of `ExtendedDaemonsetSetting` resource that aims to overwrite the resources
 definition of the container(s) present in ExtendedDaemonset Pods.

 the information needed is: